 Remember that the hot water has to flush out the cold water in the pipes before the hot water will get to its destination?
 The more water it has to flush out, the longer it will take for your water to get warm.
 If the pipes are wide, that means there's more water to flush.
 For example, a ¾ inch wide copper pipe will hold twice as much water as a ½ inch wide copper pipe.
 This means that all else being equal, it will take about twice as long for water to get hot if it must flow through the ¾ inch wide copper pipes than the ½ inch wide copper pipes.

-If you have additional plumbing questions or concerns regarding your hot water use, contact us online at Smoak’s Comfort Control today.
+If you have additional plumbing questions or concerns regarding your hot water heater or another type of plumbing related inquiry, call us today at 843-556-9550 or contact us online at Smoak’s Comfort Control today.